All Episodes

 We'll continue.

-Well, you know, look, you want the best comfort, you want the latest, greatest materials, you want to stay as cool and comfortable as possible.
+You want to stay as cool and comfortable as possible.

-Well, some of you might be wearing like old t-shirts and you're sweating like crazy in them, or old underwear, old socks.
+Well, some of you might be wearing like old t-shirts and you're sweating like crazy in them or old underwear, old socks.

 And it's amazing because you have moisture fabrics that are available today by Tommy John that actually will pull the perspiration right off your body.

-And Tommy John underwear, by the way, is backed by the best pairs you'll ever wear guarantee, or it's free, and you have nothing to lose.
+And Tommy John underwear, by the way, is backed by the best pairs you'll ever wear, guarantee, or it's free and you have nothing to lose.

-It's amazing, it's cool, and it's comfortable for summer.
+It's cool and it's comfortable for summer.

-and the continue with Greg Jarrett and Sarah Carter, and uh we're talking about Hillary Clinton we have more information of obstruction of justice.
+with Greg Jarrett and Sarah Carter, and we're talking about Hillary Clinton.

-Greg, let me ask you about first of all, why didn't the media pick up on this 42-page FBI document dump?
+Greg, let me ask you about, first of all, why didn't the media pick up on this 42-page FBI document dump?

-Then I'm thinking, okay, she the whole narrative that she gave us was, well, I just wanted the convenience of one device.
+Then I'm thinking, okay, the whole narrative that she gave us was, well, I just wanted the convenience of one device.

 That was the whole narrative about the email server scandal.

-And I just wanted I only had one device.
+And I just wanted, I only had one device.

-Then we find out she has a Blackberry, an iPad, an iPod, uh, or an iPhone, rather, and then she on top of that, she has a hammer, and they break how many devices for her and smash them up into bitty pizzas, and then the FBI knows she has three other ones, she hands them over without any SIM cards.
+And then she, on top of that, she has a hammer, and they break how many devices for her and smash them up into bitty pieces.

 Is that not obstruction of justice?

-So it's it's utterly worthless.
+So it's utterly worthless.

-So and and all of the excuses that were offered were utterly vacuous.
+So, and all of the excuses that were offered were utterly vacuous.

-It's it's amazing to me that five people received immunity, five others took the fifth, and yet Hillary Clinton wasn't even sworn uh in during her brief interview in which all she could remember was her name and date of birth.
+It's amazing to me that five people received immunity, five others took the fifth, and yet Hillary Clinton wasn't even sworn in during her brief interview in which all she could remember was her name and date of birth.

 She didn't even remember the tutorial she received telling her how to handle classified information.